Resonant W and Z Boson Production in FSRQ Jets: Implications for Diffuse Neutrino Fluxes: Electron--positron interactions and neutrino emission in blazar jets

 Using the reference event rate for 3C 279, we obtain the following diffuse neutrino fluxes:

 The estimated fluxes represent the cumulative contribution of electron--positron annihilation into $W^\pm$ and $Z$ bosons across the cosmological population of FSRQs.
 Although the obtained values remain well below the diffuse astrophysical neutrino flux measured by current high-energy neutrino observatories ($\sim 10^{-12} \ \mathrm{cm^{-2} \, s^{-1} \, sr^{-1}}$ at 0.1--1~TeV) such as IceCube \cite[e.g.,][]{aartsen2017} or KM3NeT \cite[e.g.,][]{aiello2024}, they provide a theoretical benchmark for the role of leading (resonant) Standard Model processes in extreme astrophysical environments.
-This result highlights the connection between particle physics and astrophysics, demonstrating that even rare high-energy interactions leave a subtle but well-defined imprint on the cosmic radiation background.
-While the predicted flux is currently undetectable, it establishes an upper limit for diffuse electroweak signatures.
-In particular, the resonant $Z$ boson production channel yields a flux that is about $\sim 10^{-3}$ of the total diffuse astrophysical neutrino flux, representing a small yet theoretically meaningful fraction that serves as a probe of high-energy electroweak processes in FSRQ jets.
-This interpretation remains valid when considering the astrophysical uncertainties involved in modeling the electron energy distribution in the jet blob, including acceleration and energy losses.
+This result highlights the connection between particle physics and astrophysics, demonstrating that even extremely rare high-energy interactions leave a subtle imprint on the cosmic radiation background.
+While the predicted flux is far below current detection capabilities, it provides a theoretical reference for diffuse electroweak signatures.
+In particular, when considering interactions confined within the jet blob, the resonant $Z$ boson production channel yields a flux that is many orders of magnitude smaller than the total diffuse astrophysical neutrino flux.
+Despite its extreme faintness, this fraction remains of theoretical interest as a probe of high-energy electroweak processes in FSRQ jets.
+This interpretation continues to hold under the astrophysical uncertainties associated with modeling the electron energy distribution within the blob, including acceleration and energy losses.
 Since the reaction rate may vary by about an order of magnitude as shown in figure~\ref{fig:f5}, such uncertainties are less significant when compared to the large gap between the diffuse neutrino flux expected from resonant $Z$ boson production and the sensitivity of currently available neutrino detectors.
 In addition, the predicted fluxes can, in principle, be modified (for example, through enhanced cross sections) by incorporating new mechanisms of particle production in lepton collisions beyond the Standard Model.
 The presented framework readily allows one to take into account such modifications.